top of page

 DAY 5: FAILAKA ISLAND

-Today we will take a ferry boat 20 kilometres to the island of Failaka.
-This remote island in the northern Persian Gulf contains a number of important archaeological sites dating from 4,000 years.
-The islands strategic location is close to the confluence of the Tigris and Euphrates Rivers.
-The island also played a role in modern history and endured a short period in trying to fend off the invading Iraqi forces in 1990.
-Evidence of that brief battle can be seen on the island today in littered tanks and armored vehicles.
+Today we will take a ferry approximately 20 kilometres (12 miles) to the island of Failaka, a remote island in the northern Persian Gulf with a history stretching back more than 4,000 years.
+Its strategic location near the confluence of the Tigris and Euphrates Rivers made it important throughout history.
+In more recent times, the island played a role during the Iraqi invasion of 1990, and evidence of that brief conflict remains visible today in the form of scattered tanks and armoured vehicles.

 We will enjoy lunch on the island and some spare time to visit a local zoo, and horse stables before our return to Kuwait City.